 WPAN refers to low powered machine-to-machine communications used for control systems within the controlled spaces.
 This detection capability refers to the different wireless technologies used within the fields of Internet of Things (IoT), medical devices, Industrial Control Systems, and building automation.
-These protocols can include but are not limited to; Bluetooth, Bluetooth Low Energy (BLE), ZigBee, Z-Wave, etc. A phased detection approach, similar to the cellular detection capability is recommended for the desired protocols.
+These protocols can include but are not limited to; Bluetooth, Bluetooth Low Energy (BLE), ZigBee, Z-Wave, etc. For more information on Bluetooth and BLE see Section 6.2.3.
+A phased detection approach, similar to the cellular detection capability is recommended for the desired protocols.
 The AO must choose which protocols, if any, that should be monitored and which level of detection is required for the chosen protocols.
 Bluetooth and BLE should be considered by the AO for detection because of both the prevalence in Internet of Things (IoT) and standard wireless devices.
 In addition, the AO should highly consider this capability if there is a system within the controlled space operating using a WPAN protocol for both situational awareness and defense of that system.